AscendingPassage.com HOME PAGE.

 behind the town which once was consecrated to it.

-hurrying along that avenue where once defiled so many processions of
+hurrying along that avenue where once passed so many processions of

 gods and goddesses.